Tenants union: Germany

 In Germany, tenants are strongly protected, with complex legal rules on when a landlord is entitled to raise the rent.
 Membership in tenant advocacy organizations includes legal advice.
 Rents are determined in comparison to similar units in the neighborhood.

 United Kingdom

 The UK has seen growth in tenant unions, including London Renters Union and the Greater Manchester Tenants Union, which organise tenants across both private and social housing sectors.
 Additionally, ACORN the Union has been described as a renters' union, as a community union, and as being akin to trade union for tenants.
+Living Rent are a tenants union in Scotland.

-The UK is one of the only countries in Europe that allows landlords to evict tenants without reason using Section 21 notices.
+The UK was one of the only countries in Europe that allowed landlords to evict tenants without reason using Section 21 notices until the Renters' Rights Act required a reason starting May 1, 2026.

 Spain

 Spain has experienced rapid growth in tenant organizing in recent years, with unions emerging across the country as housing cost burdens have risen.

 Under pressure from tenant unions, the Catalan parliament passed rent control legislation in 2020, though the Spanish Constitutional Tribunal struck it down.